gofynd/fdk-client-golang/documentation/PLATFORM.md

-Delete email template by id
+Email templates are predefined formats linked to various events for delivering messages to users.
+Use this API to delete an email template by id.

 *Success Response:*

-Success
+Refer `GenericDelete` schema for more details.

-Schema: `EmailTemplateDeleteSuccessRes`
+Schema: `GenericDelete`

 *Examples:*